This is an old revision of the document!

 Scenario 2

-You do not have control over your input data files, or they already exist with some naming convention which needs to be maintained.
+You do not have control over your input data files, they are not sequentially named, or they already exist with some naming convention which needs to be maintained.

 By far the easiest mechanism of moving to a task array based solution is if you have control over your input data naming convention.
 If you are able to arrange your input data files with sequential filenames, then it becomes almost trivial to convert to a task array.

-By sequential naming, we refer to a filename which has some part of the name numbered in sequence - it does not necessarily needs to start from 1.
+By sequential naming, we refer to a filename which has some part of the name numbered in sequence - it does not necessarily need to start from 1.

 Example sequential numbering schemes: